NalianAchei2020/Awesome_Books/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, please do well to give a star
+If you like this project, please do well to give it a star

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the microverse community for their lessons
+I would like to thank the Microverse community for their lessons

 ## 📝 License <a name="license"></a>